Idruiz/ArtifactForge/replit.md

-# AgentFire - Autonomous AI Agent for Content Generation
+# Agent Diaz - Autonomous AI Agent for Content Generation

 ## Overview

-AgentFire is a sophisticated autonomous AI agent that generates professional presentations and reports from natural language prompts.
+Agent Diaz is a sophisticated autonomous AI agent that generates professional presentations and reports from natural language prompts.
 The application features a real-time chat interface with AI personas, voice capabilities, and produces downloadable artifacts in multiple formats (PPTX, PDF, HTML).
 This is a full-stack application built with Node.js/Express backend and React frontend, designed to replace a Firebase Studio AI agent with improved reliability and delivery capabilities.

 ## User Preferences